stijn-dejongh/lovecraft_public_domain/raw_converts/dat.md

 begun to chant and howl and scream in a degraded, half-simian version of the ancient ritual.
 Rain pours down like a flood, yet they leap and emit sounds in a kind of diabolic ecstasy.

-     "I&auml;!
+     "Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young! "

   But the worst thing is within the house.
 Even at this height, I have begun to hear sounds from the cellar.
 It is the padding and muttering and slithering and muffled